What is a chemical reaction?

 It is the change of a substance into a new one that has a different chemical identity.

-My kids were completely fascinated when we decided to explore chemical reactions at home.
+My kids were completely fascinated when we decided to explore this at home with these safe chemical reactions with pennies.

 I know this sounds very high school chem lab-ish and like something that should require a full range of safety equipment, but I’ve got a fun science project that’s completely safe to do at home with no special equipment required.